DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 When you have successfully completed your training, you will be awarded English [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), a professional qualification valued globally.

 QTS will allow you to apply for teaching jobs in all schools in England.
+Depending on your immigration status, you may also need to apply for a visa allowing you to work in the UK.

 When you plan your training, bear in mind that: